Harshagrawal526/PairCode/DEPLOYMENT.md

-# 🚀 CodeCanvas Deployment Guide
+# 🚀 PairCode Deployment Guide

-This guide will help you deploy your CodeCanvas application to **Render** for free.
+This guide will help you deploy your PairCode application to **Render** for free.

 ## 📋 Prerequisites